UNLOCK FREE TRAINING

 Further, the the term "real estate" is defined to include leaseholds as well as any and every interest or estate in land.

-Perhaps the most relevant of real estate licensing considerations, according to Section 73-35-3(3), include the following provision, which details when a real estate license is required, one act in consideration of or upon the promise of receiving compensation by fee, commission, or otherwise, shall constitude such person, partnership, association or corporation a real estate broker and make him, them or it subject to the provisions and requirements of this chapter.
+"One (1) act in consideration of or with the expectation or intention of, or upon the promise of, receiving compensation, by fee, commission or otherwise, in the performance of any act or activity contained in subsection (1) of this section, shall constitute such person, partnership, association or corporation a real estate broker and make him, them or it subject to the provisions and requirements of this chapter."

 Do You Need A Real Estate License To Wholesale In Mississippi?